Safal-Singhh/devcation25/README.md

 # devocation25
-Link to the deployed site : <a href"https://devcationgdg25.netlify.app/">DevcationGDG25</a>
+Link to the deployed site : https://devcationgdg25.netlify.app/